dotnet/docfx/docs/index.md

 # Quick Start

 Build your technical documentation site with docfx.
-Converts .NET assembly, XML code comment and markdown into rendered HTML pages, JSON model or PDF files.
+Converts .NET assembly, XML code comment, REST API Swagger files and markdown into rendered HTML pages, JSON model or PDF files.

 ## Create a New Docset